zayng/xpyton/README.md

-# auto
-A simple test automation project
+# For learning python programming